African American Historical Society of Rockland County

 1st African American School Superintendent in NY State

-Dr. Clinkscale attended Hampton Institute (now Hampton University) in Virginia and went on to Columbia University Teacher’s College in NYC.
-It was from there in September of 1960 that she was hired as an elementary school teacher in Pearl River, NY, by Superintendent Edward Manning.
-“If you come here, you’ll be pioneering,” he said to her.
+Dr. Clinkscale attended Hampton Institute (now Hampton University) in Virginia and continued her education at Columbia University Teachers College in New York City.
+In September of 1960, she was hired as an elementary school teacher in Pearl River, New York, by Superintendent Edward Manning.
+“If you come here, you’ll be pioneering,” She recalled Manning saying to her.
 “What do you mean by that?” she asked.
 He looked into her eyes and said, “There are no Black teachers in Pearl River.”

-Despite breaking ground as the first Black teacher in Pearl River, however, Dr. Clinkscale says she had no fear.
-She says many in the community reached out to support her, and if there was any opposition to her hiring, she was unaware of it.
-When she arrived in town, a group had compiled a list of places where she might go to seek housing.
-“I had more problems with housing than with the job,” she remembers.
-Indeed, getting an apartment in Pearl River was difficult.
+Although she was the first African American teacher in Pearl River, Dr. Clinkscale says she had no fear.
+Many in the community reached out to support her, and she was unaware of any opposition to her being hired.
+When she arrived at Pearl River, a group had compiled a list of places for her to seek housing.
+“I had more problems with housing than with the job,” she recalled.
+Obtaining an apartment in Pearl River proved difficult.

-Her first housing was actually in Spring Valley with a prominent African American family.
+When she first arrived in Rockland County, Dr. Clinkscale lived in Spring Valley with a prominent African American family.
 However, six weeks after she moved in, the water was shut off because the family had not paid their bill.
 “When I came out of the apartment, I had to step across raw sewage to get to my car, and I went to the Health Department every day for weeks to complain about it before they investigated the situation.
 They sent Mrs. Marguerite Harris, a health nurse, out to assess the situation, and she determined that the dwelling was uninhabitable.”
-There would be other unsatisfactory dwellings for this pioneer, but others were trying to help her find suitable housing in this new community.
+Dr. Clinkscale would face more adversity in securing housing in Rockland, but thankfully had the help of others within the community who were assisting in her search. .

 “People at Nauraushaun Presbyterian Church took the initiative to help me find an apartment.
 They rented a unit, paid the first month’s rent, and attempted to turn the apartment over to me.
-But the landlord said no.” Consequently, Dr. Clinkscale filed a case with the Human Rights Commission who wanted her to accept the other side’s offer of a one-bedroom apartment with a storage space for her belongings that would not fit inside the apartment.
-After looking at the space, however, she determined that the apartment was not suitable since she was living with two other people and the space would be too confining.
+But the landlord said no.” Consequently, Dr. Clinkscale filed a case with the Human Rights Commission.
+However, the Human Rights Commission wanted her to accept a landlords offer of a one-bedroom apartment with a storage space so small that her belongings would not all fit inside the apartment.
+When visiting the space,she determined that the apartment would be too confining, as she would be living with two other people.

-“Teaching in Pearl River was exciting and challenging for me.
+Dr. Clinkscale spoke highly of her timing teaching in Pearl River, stating that “teaching in Pearl River was exciting and challenging for me.
 Coming from the South, I found that parents were not as involved in their children’s schooling as they were here.
 Here teachers were trusted and respected and parents were in the schools all day.”
-Also, it did not seem to be a problem for the community that the new teacher was African American.
-“On the first day I had 27 names on my roster and 26 students appeared.
+Also, it did not appear to be a problem for the community that the new teacher was African American.
+“On the first day I had 27 names on my roster and 27 students appeared.
 Then, the children went home for lunch, and, I assume, told their parents their teacher was Black— and 27 students came back…I had five wonderful years in Pearl River and parents were very supportive.”

-A female supervisor, one of the rotating principals at the school, “saw something in me that she thought could be or should be developed.
+Dr. Clinkscale also spoke of professional encouragement from her superiors at work.
+When speaking of one of her supervisors , a woman, and one of the rotating principals at the school she said the following: “She saw something in me that she thought could be or should be developed.
 It was she who encouraged me to go back to school to get my professional degree in administration.
 Otherwise, I loved being a teacher and would never have thought of going to another level.”

-Hard work and a positive approach to meeting challenges head-on paved the way to Dr. Clinkscale’s becoming Superintendent of Nyack Schools.
+Hard work and a positive approach to meeting challenges head-on paved the way for Dr. Clinkscale to become the Superintendent of Nyack Schools.
 “I had been a principal at Valley Cottage Elementary School and had gotten many accolades—and it had been a very difficult school.”
-There had been a divisive teachers’ strike for 27 days, the longest in state history up until that time.
-One previous principal had retired and had indicated to Dr. Clinkscale that she was retiring because she “just could not handle integration.”
+There had been a divisive teachers’ strike for 27 days, the longest in state history at that time.
+A previous principal had retired and had told Dr. Clinkscale that she was retiring because she “just could not handle integration.”
 Dr. Clinkscale remembers, “When I assumed the job as principal in 1977, I asked what were the most important things I needed to accomplish.
 I was told my priority was to build staff morale, and I went to work on that.”

-Dr. Clinkscale reflects that being superintendent was the most challenging time of her career.
+Dr. Clinkscale mentioned that being superintendent was the most challenging time of her career.
 “My mother (who was living with her) got sick and I got the superintendent’s job at the same time.
 I had to juggle a lot of things.
 My friends told me that I couldn’t do it, but I did it—it was just what I had to do.”
-In addition, Dr. Clinkscale says,” I am not a power-hungry person, and I did not like the power that went with the job.”
-She felt that hundreds of students, parents, and faculty and staff would be affected by decisions she made and that those decisions could have a positive consequence—or a negative one –and that made her uncomfortable.
+In addition, Dr. Clinkscale said,” I am not a power-hungry person, and I did not like the power that went with the job.”
+She felt that hundreds of students, parents, and faculty and staff would be affected by decisions she made and that those decisions could have a positive – or negative – consequence, which made her uncomfortable.

-She says of her time as superintendent, “I had two things that singled me out—I was Black and I was female.”
-She remembers how difficult it was for her to walk into superintendents’ meetings and be “the only one.”
+“I had two things that singled me out—I was Black and I was female.”
+She remembered how difficult it was for her to walk into superintendents’ meetings and be “the only one.”
 At one meeting a white woman approached her and asked Dr. Clinkscale, “And what district is your husband superintendent of?”
 Dr. Clinkscale responded,” I am the Superintendent of Nyack Schools.”
 The woman never spoke to Dr. Clinkscale again.
 Yet, she says it was thrilling to get the numerous honors and awards and to read the press accounts of her accomplishments.
-She was especially honored to receive recognition from her sorority, the Sigmas, and from the Congressional Black Caucus.
+She was especially honored to receive recognition from her sorority, Sigma Gamma Rho, and from the Congressional Black Caucus.

 Dr. Clinkscale retired as Superintendent of Nyack Schools in 1987 and says, “It was the shortest retirement in history…I soon took a job as principal of an elementary school in Englewood, NJ.
 When people would ask me why I would go from being a superintendent to being a principal, I would tell them the truth.
 The job in Englewood was the right job, the most comfortable job for me.
 I really liked being a principal, and I was very happy there for eight years until I retired again.”

 In thinking about her philosophy of educational administration, Dr. Clinkscale said, “Having been a school teacher myself, I always felt I had an appreciation for teachers and what they went through every day.
 So I felt I understood them.
 I respected them, gave them opportunities to grow, and encouraged them to grow.
 I didn’t try to stifle them.”
 Others who worked in the Nyack schools during her time there say they always felt rather than working “for” her, she worked “with” them.
-In fact, she says the biggest rewards of her career were the relationships she developed with faculty and with students.
-She smiles as she reports that, even now, when she meets former colleagues or students on the street, she is often greeted like a long-lost relative.”
-That seems to warm her heart.
+In fact, she said the biggest rewards of her career were the relationships she developed with faculty and with students.
+Smiling, she reported that even now, when she meets former colleagues or students on the street, she is often greeted like a “long-lost relative.”

 About Author